 8.1.
-The Parties shall not be liable for any delay in performance or for non-performance of obligations under the concluded agreement, in whole or in part caused by occurrence of any circumstances beyond control of the Parties (Force Majeure), including but not limited to war, fire, floods, earthquakes, storms or other natural disasters, strikes, insurrection or other act of civil disobedience, acts of any government bodies or any other extraordinary circumstances which the Parties cannot foresee and prevent and which impede the fulfillment of obligations.
+The Parties shall not be liable for any delay in performance or for non-performance of obligations under concluded Agreement, in whole or in part caused by the occurrence of any circumstances beyond control of the Parties (Force Majeure), including but not limited to war, fire, floods, earthquakes, storms or other natural disasters, strikes, insurrection or other act of civil disobedience, acts of any government bodies or any other extraordinary circumstances which the Parties cannot foresee and prevent and which impede the fulfillment of obligations.

 8.2.
 The Party citing Force Majeure shall, immediately but in any case not later than 14 (fourteen) days after its onset, notify the other Party thereof in writing.
-Such notification shall contain information about the nature of the Force Majeure circumstances and, to the extent possible, an assessment of its impact on the ability of the Party invoking it to perform its obligations under the agreement, as well as an estimate of the expected duration of the Force Majeure circumstances.
+Such notification shall contain information about the nature of the Force Majeure circumstances and, to the extent possible, an assessment of its impact on the ability of the Party invoking it to perform its obligations under the Agreement, as well as an estimate of the expected duration of the Force Majeure circumstances.
 At the same time, the Parties shall perform all their other obligations not affected by the Force Majeure.

 8.3.
-If the Force Majeure circumstances persist for more than 3 (three) months, or if there are sufficient grounds to believe that their duration will exceed 3 (three) months, the Parties shall immediately begin negotiations and agree on such changes to the terms of the agreement as required by the Parties to continue performing their obligations under the agreement under conditions as close as possible to the originally existing conditions.
+If the Force Majeure circumstances persist for more than 3 (three) months, or if there are sufficient grounds to believe that their duration will exceed 3 (three) months, the Parties shall immediately begin negotiations and agree on such changes to the terms of the Agreement as required by the Parties to continue performing their obligations under the Agreement under conditions as close as possible to the originally existing conditions.

 8.4.
 The occurrence of Force Majeure must be confirmed by the authorized state body of the country in which such circumstances have occurred.

 9. SANCTIONS CLAUSE